Shooting at Philadelphia International Airport garage kills 1 police officer and wounds another

 PHILADELPHIA (AP) —

-A Philadelphia police officer was shot and killed and a second officer was wounded Thursday night when they confronted people breaking into cars at Philadelphia International Airport, police said.
+A Philadelphia police officer was shot and killed and a second officer was wounded Thursday night when they confronted people breaking into a car at Philadelphia International Airport, police said.

 A person who was brought to a hospital privately and died there may have been involved in the shooting but investigators haven't confirmed that, interim Police Commissioner John Stanford said at a late-night news conference.

-Stanford said the officers were heading to work when they saw several people breaking into a vehicle in the parking garage area.
+Stanford said the officers were arriving at work and were parked in the garage shortly after 11 p.m. when they saw several people breaking into a vehicle in the parking garage area.

 As the officers approached, “the suspects opened fire,” hitting one officer several times in the upper body and the other in the arm, Stanford said.